If you’ve ever had to redesign a live WordPress site, then you know the challenges involved.

 Upload the Live Site's database to the Dev Site using PHPmyadmin.

-Once again, instructions for how to do that is covered in the video above.
+Once again, instructions for how to do that are covered in the video above.

 You can get to your phpMyAdmin via your Cpanel (livesite.com/cpanel)